JAlcocerT/JAlcocerT/content/blog/hardw-pc-server-review.md

 x300 7960 events/s, total 79.6k events
 x300 7zip 6.2k/24.7k

-and a max power from the wall seen of 53 with the Tapo P110
+And a max power from the wall seen of 61W with the Tapo P110

 > For now, the x300 with the 5600G is the most powerful CPU I ever had (a little bit more than the x13 and )

 cpx11 (Hetzner amd epyc x86): 12.3k events and 4.5/9k

 ## Memory Benchmarks

 ```sh
 sudo apt install sysbench